 There is a special case where the hazard has mandatory requirements.
-In this case, the RRRAP gives a Containment Level based on the risk to vehicle occupants only and the Designer must refer to the indicated Standard, e.g. TD 19, BD 68, etc, as appropriate and ensure that the level of provision that they specify is appropriate for this hazard.
+In this case, the RRRAP gives a Containment Level based on the risk to vehicle occupants only and the Designer must refer to the indicated Standard, e.g. CD 377, as appropriate and ensure that the level of provision that they specify is appropriate for this hazard.
 The designer must detail the factors that they have considered in the Comments field of the hazard.